dennisss/dacha/pkg/cluster/index.md

 Important notes on the flags:

 - Only specify `--bootstrap --first_user_name` before the first node is fully set up.
-  - Also bootstraping is successful, future runs (even for the first node) should omit this to perform an inplace upgrade of the binaries without overwriting existing data files.
+  - After bootstraping is successful, future runs (even for the first node) should omit this to perform an inplace upgrade of the binaries without overwriting existing data files.
 - `--first_user_name` : Specifies the name of the first admin user to create on the cluster.
 You will be automatically signed into this user on the machine running the setup commands.
   - You will also be prompted to enter a password in the terminal for future logging in as this user.